Northern Virginia trolleys: Fairfax and Arlington lines

-In 1936, the company was sold to Detroit's Evans Products Company, an innovative railway and automotive industry supplier that had developed the first version of the present hy-rail system called auto-railers, small buses that can run on rails on flanged wheels or on roads with rubber (see Road–rail vehicle).
-In 1937, Evans replaced the trolleys with auto-railers.
-On rail, they went to Rosslyn where they were intended to switch to tires and cross the Key Bridge into Georgetown, eliminating the change in Rosslyn, but Capital Transit prevented that service by objecting that its franchise gave it exclusive service across the bridge.
-The auto-railers last ran in September 1939.
+In 1937, the company was sold to a committee of three Arlington residents, who changed the name to the Arlington & Fairfax Auto Railway and committed to completing the transition to auto-railers.
+As part of the same transition, the Evans Auto-Railer Company took on a role in managing the system.

+Later that year the transition to auto-railers was complete, with Evans spending $125,000 to replace Arlington's remaining streetcars.
+The auto-railers went to Rosslyn where riders had to switch to DC transit.
+The Arlington & Fairfax tried several times to gain permission to continue into downtown DC, but were repeatedly blocked by the established DC transit companies.

+In August 1939 the railway, citing an inability to cover operations costs and competition that prevented raising fares, announced that they were in default and that they were seeking permission to cease operations.
+The last auto-railer ran before midnight on September 9, 1939, and the service was replaced by buses of the Washington, Virginia and Maryland Coach Company.

 Nauck line (Fort Myer line)

 Originally constructed by the Washington, Arlington and Falls Church Railroad, the Nauck line (aka the Fort Myer or Green Valley line) of the Washington—Virginia Railway ran south from Rosslyn through Fort Myer to an initially lightly developed area in South Arlington near Four Mile Run.
 After leaving the railroad's Rosslyn terminal near the Aqueduct Bridge, the line travelled south through Fort Myer Junction along the present routes of N. Lynn Street and N. Meade Street.

 The line then turned to the southwest and crossed the northern boundary of the Arlington Reservation and Fort Myer near today's Wright Gate.
 Within the Fort, trolleys on the line climbed a hill along the present route of McNair Road near the western wall of Arlington National Cemetery to reach a station (Arlington Fort Myer) located within the Fort at the present intersection of McNair Road and Lee Avenue, near the Cemetery's Fort Myer Gate (Chapel Gate of Fort Myer).

 After disembarking at the Arlington Fort Myer station, visitors could enter the Cemetery near its highest elevation.
 This permitted visitors to avoid the ascent required when entering the Cemetery through the Sheridan Gate after traveling on the Rosslyn branch to that branch's Arlington station.
 After the Rosslyn branch closed in 1921, the Nauck line provided the only rail service that visitors could use to reach the Cemetery.

 After leaving the Arlington Fort Myer station, the line traveled south through Fort Myer before turning southwest to cross the South Arlington branch of the railroad's Fairfax line at Hatfield Junction.
 Passengers could transfer between the two lines at the railroad's adjacent Hatfield station.